-The Internet has transformed how we connect and engage with the world around us, creating opportunities and challenges in every area of contemporary life.
-As often as the Internet is used to foster learning and promote justice, it’s also used to exert control and exacerbate inequality.
-Too many people—particularly those who have been historically excluded or marginalized—are unable to access, benefit from, or influence digital platforms.
+At its best, the internet is a vital public good: It has transformed how we connect and engage with the world around us, creating opportunities in every area of contemporary life.
+But as often as it is used to foster learning and promote justice, the internet is also used in ways that amplify inequality.
+Too many people—particularly those who have historically been excluded or marginalized—aren’t able to access, benefit from, or influence digital platforms.

 What we don’t fund

 We know nonprofit staff’s time is valuable, so we discourage using it to submit proposals that don’t fall within funding guidelines.
 In this spirit, we aim to be transparent about what our grant making does not support.

 We do not make grants to support the development of apps, websites, platforms, hackathons, online campaign technology, or other technology products.
 We do not support computer deployment, education, intellectual property work, traditional media policy, digital journalism, or digital training.